 The Company's income tax payable on the repatriation of the undistributed earnings of the foreign subsidiaries prior to the fourth quarter of 2009 has been recognized as related deferred income tax liabilities in the amount of \$58,186.
-The Company's surplus from foreign subsidiaries in 2009 was repatriated to the surplus before the fourth quarter of 2009 amounted to \$290,189, and the 8% substantive investment preferential tax rate was applied.
-Therefore, the deferred income tax liability estimated in the previous years was reversed to \$35,059.
-As of 31 December 2022 and 2021, deferred income tax liabilities that were not recognized amounted to \$152,893 and \$133,891, respectively.
+The Company's surplus from foreign subsidiaries in 2019 was repatriated to the surplus before the fourth quarter of 2009 amounted to \$290,189, and the 8% substantive investment preferential tax rate was applied.
+Therefore, the deferred income tax liabilities that both were recognized amounted to \$23,127, and deferred income tax liabilities that both were not recognized amounted to \$152,893, respectively.